 Universal Design for Learning (UDL)

 Universal Design for Learning (UDL) is an approach to teaching and learning that gives ALL students equal opportunity to succeed.
 The goal of UDL is to use a variety of teaching methods to remove any barriers to learning.
 It’s about building in flexibility that can be adjusted for every person’s strengths and needs.
 That’s why UDL benefits ALL learners.
-It can also be very helpful for English language learners, GATE students and students needing further supports to access the curriculum.
-In essence, UDL is about bringing equity into every learning environment and increasing access for every learner.
-UDL is a framework within MTSS to make our curriculum accessible to every AUSD student.
+It can be very helpful for English language learners, GATE students and students needing further supports to access the curriculum.
+In essence, UDL is about bringing access into every learning environment and increasing learning for every learner.
+UDL is a framework within MTSS that helps make certain every AUSD student has the avenue to demonstrate their strengths.
 UDL helps teachers ensure all their students have optimized learning opportunities based on scientific insights into how humans learn: the why, what and how of learning.

 We in AUSD are very proud to have collaborated with the California Coalition for Inclusive Literacy (CCIL) and the Los Angeles County Office of Education (LACOE) for the past 3 years to bring professional development to our teachers.
 All 13 elementary instructional coaches have been trained with the UDL framework and meet monthly with our facilitator from CCIL to increase our capacity with differentiated instruction.
-Our coaches and some teachers engaged in hands on learning experiences using the Instructional Rounds model.
-Our goal is ensure every TK-8 teacher is UDL trained and expand that learning to our high school teachers as well.
+Our coaches and some teachers have engaged in hands on learning experiences using the Instructional Rounds Model.
+Two school sites have centered their site specific professional learning for all educators around UDL.
+Our goal is that every TK-8 teacher is UDL trained and expand that learning to our high school teachers in the near future.

 In short, UDL promotes three main principles: